NeoAlchemy/intro-to-game-programming-2023/blog/2023-07-01-load-sprite.md

 1. You will see a message indicating that saving of settings was successful.
 ![Success for GitHub Pages](./resources/success-github-pages.png)

 1. View your StackBlitz project that you have been working with.
-Find the image file that you want to display and drag that over to StackBlitz project structure.
+You may want to create a folder by clicking on the folder icon with a plus sign that appears when your mouse hovers over Files.
 It is best to have a folder structure where you can save images that you are using in the game different then piskel files for modification later.
+Find an image file from your computer or an image file from Piskel that you have been creating.
+Grab the image from your desktop machine and with your mouse drag the image file to the folder on StackBlitz project structure that contains your images.
 ![Load Regular Image](./resources/load-regular-image.png)

 1. StackBlitz will sync the image with GitHub, especially when you choose the commit button.
 GitHub will then start a process (under Actions) that will deploy the images to GitHub pages.
 After about a minute or two you will see the image under the GitHub area.
+You will see that the url is a combination of `github name` + `/github.io/` + `repo name` + `folder name` + `image file name and extension`.
+Something like `https://neoalchemy.github.io/test/image/bug.png` where `neoalchemy `is the github name, `test` is the repo name, `image` is the folder as there is one and `bug.png` is the file name.
 ![Image Hosted](./resources/image-hosted.png)

 1. Inside the index.ts there are a few code changes that you need to make.
 First `this.load.baseUrl` sets up where the code can find the images.  `this.load.image` preloads the image file so that you can access it by key only.  `this.add.image` allows you to place the image to the `x` and `y` coordinates.